 At Edge Grove we offer additional support to pupils in a number of ways.

-The Learning Support department covers both SEND (Special Educational Needs and Disabilities) and EAL (English as an Additional Language) and is made up of an outstanding team of highly qualified individuals:
+The Learning Support department covers both SEND (Special Educational Needs and Disabilities) and EAL (English as an Additional Language).
+The department is made up of the Head of Learning Support and SENDco Leanne Simmonds, EAL teacher Harry Bissex and our Learning Support Assistants.

 There is frequent SEND/EAL-based training for staff, and the SENDCO spends time in classes to support teachers to offer outstanding differentiated/adapted learning, and to better understand the needs of their pupils.